-7.1 Comp Ch.
-7.1 liance Monitoring Function and Programme M/CC / IN EVALUATION METHOD MS CL TOPIC ORO.GEN.200 ORA.GEN.200 ORA.FSTD.100 LEGAL REFERENCE 7-OMM05-005 CL ChOM ChSeqNo.
+7.1 Compl iance Monitorii ISS1/REV4/21.12.2021 ng Function an d Programme M/CC / IN EVALUATION METHOD MS CL TOPIC ORO.GEN.200 FCL.515 LEGAL REFERENCE ORA.GEN.200 FCL.615 ORA.FSTD.100 FCL.835 CAMO.A.200 FCL.310 7-OMM05-005 CL ChOM ChSeqNo.
 OMM, Chapter 5.X "Compliance Monitoring Programme" MANUAL REFERENCE

-- □ Is the organisational set-up of the Compliance Monitoring adequate to the size, complexity and activity of the organisation? - □ Is the scope of the Compliance Monitoring appropriate to the complexity and activity of the organisation? - □ Are the elements of the Compliance Monitoring Programme complete?
+Is the organisational set-up of the Compliance Monitoring adequate to the size, complexity and activity of the organisation?
+Is the scope of the Compliance Monitoring appropriate to the complexity and activity of the organisation?
+Are the elements of the Compliance Monitoring Programme complete?

 - The Compliance Monitoring is the function, that monitors the compliance of the organisation with all relevant requirements and standards, including those of the Safety Management.
-The verification of the compliance is mainly conducted through the audit- and inspection processes. - The Compliance Monitoring Function is managed by the Compliance Monitoring Manager. - Organisational set-up: - The basic structure of the organisational set-up of the Compliance Monitoring Function shall be tailored to the size, complexity and activity of the organisation.
+The verification of the compliance is mainly conducted through the independent audit- and inspection processes. - The Compliance Monitoring Function is managed by the Compliance Monitoring Manager. - Organisational set-up: - The basic structure of the organisational set-up of the Compliance Monitoring Function shall be tailored to the size, complexity and activity of the organisation.
 The set-up should be defined and illustrated within the organisational structure of the organisation.
-This means possible multiple functions/positions?
-For management functions, different levels and sophistication of tools and means used for the Compliance Monitoring. - The Compliance Monitoring Programme shall include, as a minimum: - Audit and inspection procedures including related documents (e.g. audit/inspection report); - Scope and area of audit and inspection, including related checklist; - The schedule for the programme (e.g. audit-schedule); - Follow-up and corrective action procedures; - Feedback to the Accountable Manager; - Record and archiving system; - Compliance Monitoring Training. - The Compliance Monitoring Programme shall be properly implemented, maintained and continuously reviewed and improved. - It is strongly recommended, that the Compliance Monitoring Programme requires, that all aspects of the organisation are reviewed periodically, within a defined cycle;
+This means possible multiple functions/positions may be assigned to fulfil the task of Compliance Monitoring.
+However, there is only one single person assigned as Compliance Monitoring Manager towards the competent authority (refer to chapter 4.2). - The Compliance Monitoring Programme shall include, as a minimum: - Audit and inspection procedures including related documents (e.g. audit/inspection report); - Scope and area of audit and inspection, including related checklist; - The schedule for the programme (e.g. audit-schedule); - Follow-up and corrective action procedures; - Feedback to the Accountable Manager; - Record and archiving system; - Compliance Monitoring Training. - The Compliance Monitoring Programme shall be properly implemented, maintained and continuously reviewed and improved. - It is strongly recommended, that the Compliance Monitoring Programme requires, that all aspects of the organisation are reviewed periodically, within a defined cycle (ideally 12 months.
+Extendable to 24 months see under 'CAMO' further down)

-- Scope to be monitored: - As a minimum, the organisation should monitor compliance with the procedures they have designed, and where appropriate, monitor: - privileges of the organisation and the scope of activities / terms of approval(s), authorisation(s) or declaration(s); - o management system procedures including those of the safety management. - o manuals, logs and records; - o training standards.
+- Scope to be monitored: - As a minimum, the organisation should monitor compliance with the procedures they have designed, and where appropriate, monitor: - privileges of the organisation and the scope of activities / terms of approval(s), authorisation(s) or declaration(s); - management system procedures and manuals including those of the safety management. - compliance with the applicable regulatory requirements and standards, as well as any additional requirements as established by the organisation; - manuals, logs and records; - training standards; - o any outsourced activities for compliance with the contract - Additionally for Air Operator: - o activities of the organisation carried out under the supervision of the nominated persons - Additionally for ATOs: - Adherence to the learning subjects and learning objectives